WHAT IS GRADIENT COMPRESSION?

 Do I Need Gradient Compression?

 People who need gradient compression therapy can be anyone from people who have achy or strained legs to people with diseases and conditions that cause swelling in the legs.
-Conditions that can be treated with gradient compression are varicose veins, venous insufficiency, venous ulcers, lymphedema and most types of edema.

 You may benefit from gradient compression if you have these symptoms: